fuzzylogicxx/fuzzylogic/posts/using-css-display-contents-to-snap-grandchild-elements-to-a-grid.md

 ---
-title: Using CSS display: contents to snap grandchild elements to a grid
+title: "Using CSS display: contents to snap grandchild elements to a grid"
 description: A nice way (in theory) to streamline CSS Grid layouts.
 date: 2019-04-05T11:14:27.659Z
 mainImage.isAnchor: false